 Q: How do I get started?

-A: First, you attend a free Zoom consultation with me, during which we will get to know one another a bit and together, determine the scope of the evaluation.
+A: First, you attend a free Zoom consultation with a member of Empower Psychological Services, during which we will get to know one another a bit and together, determine the scope of the evaluation.
 From there, we can schedule the evaluation sessions.

 Q: What do evaluation sessions entail and how many are there?

 A: Typically, there will be 2 in-person evaluation sessions (with safety measures in place for COVID).
-During those sessions, I commonly administer cognitive, academic, social, and executive function measures, as well as conduct a clinical interview.
-I will also interview parents or others involved in your life (if applicable) and send questionnaires to teachers, parents, or to you as an individual.
+During those sessions, we commonly administer cognitive, academic, social, and executive function measures, as well as conduct a clinical interview.
+We will also interview parents or others involved in your life (if applicable) and send questionnaires to teachers, parents, or to you as an individual.

 Q: How much does an evaluation cost?

-A: Psychological evaluation costs $225/hr.
-In total, typical costs range from $2200 to $3800, with adult evaluations for autism or ADHD only on the low end, to full neuropsychological evaluations or independent educational evaluations on the high end.
+A: Psychological evaluation costs $250/hr.
+In total, typical costs range from $2750 to $3750.
 Depending on the complexity of the referral question, hours vary, and this is just an estimate.

 Q: What is included in the hours for evaluation?